Senzing/postgresql-performance/README.md

 ## PostgreSQL 17
 I am liking PostgreSQL 17 a lot.
 It looks to be the best release since 14.
 I suspect the improvements are a result of the WAL efficiency improvements and streaming IO.

-This was the first time I've been able to run a non-partitioned schema (used the index mods) and it finished faster than partitioned runs.
+This was the first time I've been able to run a non-partitioned schema (used the index mods) and it finished faster than prioir (<17) partitioned runs.
 In the past, I've never let a non-partitioned run finish as the downtime from XID paused almost completely stalled processing.
 With v17 I was still processing ~100M records a day on the test system even with the pauses.
 This change was helpful:
 ```
 autovacuum_work_mem = 1GB
 ```